jan-cieslik/cancer_informatics/docs/learning_R/loadingdata.md

 3 Selena M.  36
 ```

-As you can see, `jsonlite` appears to be more user-friendly than `rjson`.
+As you can see, `jsonlite` utilized a different default data structure than `rjson`.

 :::tip
 Instead of a filename, you can also import URLs with `fromJSON()`.